 If you can, consider doing a balance transfer to consolidate your credit card debt.
 This move can save you money through a lower interest rate and help keep your eye on the ball because you will only have one debt to pay off instead of multiple creditors.
 But be very careful with how you execute this move so that you don’t get tripped up paying more than you expected.
 Make sure that your interest rate won’t skyrocket or that you won’t pay high balance-transfer fees.

 And don’t forget about this year.
 Unless you can quickly pay down all this debt and start saving up for the next holiday season of spending, you will eventually want a plan to deal with future spending.
 Get creative about your gifts and holiday-related expenditures.
 Offer to babysit, wash a car, or help out at home instead of spending money you really don’t have.

-Michelle Stoffel Huffman is a researcher and staff writer for Think Glink Inc. Prior to joining Think Glink, Michelle worked for the Chicago Tribune as a daily news reporter and community manager, covering local government, business, tax issues and crime.
-She now specializes in real estate industry news, consumer financial reporting and home design and decor.
-She is a graduate of DePaul University in Chicago.
+Michelle Stoffel Huffman is a researcher and staff writer for Think Glink Media.
+Michelle previously worked for the Chicago Tribune as a daily news reporter and community manager, covering local government, business, tax issues, and crime.

 The information contained in this blog post is designed to generally educate and inform visitors to the Equifax Finance Blog.
 The blog posts do not give, and should not be assumed to provide, personalized tax, investment, real estate, legal, retirement, credit, personal financial, or other professional advice.
 Before making any financial decision, you should always consult with the appropriate professionals who can explain your options, rights, and legal responsibilities, and advise you on any tax, legal, credit, or business implications that may result from those decisions.
 The views and opinions expressed by the authors of blog posts are their own views and may not be the views or opinions of Equifax, Inc. and/or its affiliates.